Commercial Solar Installations in Greater Manchester

 Financial benefits and payback

 From the moment the system's commissioned, the electricity bill drops sharply.
-Most commercial installations cut monthly costs by 70 to 100 per cent, with payback typically within three to four years.
+A commercial installation can cover a large share of daytime consumption, and we model the reduction and the payback from your own half-hourly figures.
 That's faster than domestic installations because commercial properties tend to use electricity during the day, when the panels are generating most.

-The system's expected life is 20-plus years, which gives you a long stretch of cheap or free electricity once the payback is done.
+Panels commonly carry warranties in the 25 to 30 year range, so there is a long stretch of much cheaper electricity once the payback is done.
 Solar-equipped commercial properties also tend to be more attractive to buyers and tenants, especially as energy efficiency becomes more of a factor in commercial property decisions.

 What you need to qualify